rod-trent/OpenAISecurity/Must_Learn/readme.md

-# Must Learn AI Security - the blog series and the book<br>
+# Must Learn AI Security - the blog series, the book, the store<br>
 <p align="right"><img src="https://github.com/rod-trent/OpenAISecurity/blob/main/Must_Learn/Series_Images/MustLearnAISecuritySmallSmall.png" alt="Must Learn AI Security"></center></p>

 This repository contains the content, code, queries, and eBook (coming) included as part of the Must Learn AI Security series.
 The series is a continuing effort to discuss and educate about how to monitor and secure Artificial Intelligence.